GULibrarySandbox/data-vis-basics/content/5-convert.md

 3. The `Image Dimensions` dialog box is opened.
 Change both the `X` and `Y` resolutions to that specified by the journal’s style guide – usually `300 pixels/inch`.
 You can also use “Image, Scale Image” again to change the dimensions of the image once the resolution has been set.
 4. Now click on the `File` option on the menu bar, then click `Export` to save your edited image in the format specified by the journal’s style guide and in the appropriate location.
 {% include figure.html img="GIMP.png" alt="GIMP software" caption="Create image using GIMP" width="100%" %}{% endcapture %} {% include card.md header="Activity - Create image using GIMP" text=text %}

+{% capture text %}
+1. Once downloaded and installed, open PhotoPad Image Editor.
+2. Click on `Open` on the `Home` tab, then browse to locate the image to be resized.
+3. With the image open, click on `Resolution` on the `Home` tab.
+4. Change the resolution to that specified by the journal’s style guide – usually `300 pixels/inch`.
+5. Click the `Apply` button.
+You can also change the dimensions of the image once the resolution has been set.
+6. Now click on the `save` button on the `Home` tab, then click `Save As…` to save your edited image in the format specified by the journal’s style guide and in the appropriate location.{% endcapture %} {% include card.md header="Activity - Create image using PhotoPad" text=text %}

+{% capture text %}
+1. Go to the application folder on Mac and open “Preview”.
+When it is opened, click on the “File” option on the menu bar and then click on “Open…”.
+Browse to locate the image to be resized.
+2. Once the image opens, click on the “Tools” option on the menu bar.
+From the Tools menu, click on “Adjust Size”.
+3. 3.
+The “Image Dimensions” dialog box is opened.
+4. Change the resolution to that specified by the journal’s style guide – usually 300 pixels/inch.
+5. Click OK.{% endcapture %} {% include card.md header="Activity - Create image using Preview (Mac OS)" text=text %}

 -----

 <p align="center">